TheKingHippopotamus/hippo-sentiment/README.md

 ## Overview

-This microservice provides a RESTful API and web interface for automatically scraping AI-generated stock summaries from MarketBeat.
-It uses Selenium WebDriver to access MarketBeat, locate AI summary b[...]
+This microservice provides a RESTful API and web interface for automatically scraping AI-generated stock summaries from Some Capital Markets Platform.
+It uses Selenium WebDriver to access The Platforms, locate AI summary b[...]

 ### Screenshots